getroadmap/roadmap-site/app/jekyll/_posts/Odometer blog post.md

 ## What’s down the road?

-Your favorite Roadies have been hard at work compiling user suggestions and product reports in order to make Roadmap better, faster and more valuable – regardless of the path.
+Your favorite Roadies have been hard at work compiling user suggestions and product reports to make Roadmap better, faster and more valuable – regardless of the path.
 In the upcoming weeks we’ll have blog series covering the following

 - Design approach
 - Technology use